alex-franz/cse15l-lab-reports/lab5.md

 **Student Post/Question**

 Hello, I'm trying to implement my sort algorithm but I keep getting this weird output where my sorted array is all the same.
 I'm not sure why it's doing this but I have a feeling it has to do with my swapping section because the first value is 1, which is the expected value for the sorted array at index 0.
 Here's my code below and the bash script I made to run it.
+The first file is named Sort.java and the bash script is named test.sh.

 ```
 import java.util.ArrayList;